| The WebStorage

 and the next time a user or organization installs your software,

+those settings can be downloaded and restored.
 The connection to the storage service is always secure, using TLS 1.2

 and AES-256 bit encryption.
 There are no third-party services you need